AlexSeongJu-sr/globalpath/README.md

   4. Registration<br>
     - The robot odometry is obtained by ROS2 topic message '/amcl_pose'.
-    With camera calibration combined, we can calculate the transformations needed for rough registration.
+    With camera calibration combined, we can calculate the transformations needed for rough registration.<br>
     - After rough registrations, ICP registration is applied to refine the data.

   5. Return to step 2